FuchsiaOS/FuchsiaOS-docs-zh_CN/development/components/v2/migration/common.md

 ## Resolvers

-If your component is not part of the `base` package set for your product, you must route the `universe` resolver to it.
-Resolvers are routed to components using environments, and `core.cml` has a shared environment named `full-resolver-env` for components outside of `base`.
+If your component is not part of the `base` package set for your product, you must route the `full-resolver` resolver to it.
+Resolvers are routed to components using environments, and `core.cml` has a shared environment named `core-env` for components outside of `base`.

 Use the `list-packages` command to report the package sets where your component package is included.